Shahaf-F-S/image-colorizer/README.md

 # image-colorizer

 > A program that colorizes black and white images, using an AI model of Artificial Neural Network.
 > The program includes a module to use dynamically to colorize black and white images.

 first of all
 ------------

-#### Hi there, I'm Shahaf Frank-Shapir

-Just a bit about me...

-- I just launched my complete python application for stock prediction, sentiment analysis and trading advisor!
-- I’m currently learning biology, software engineering and systems engineering.
-- I’m looking to collaborate with other content topics.
-- 2021 Goals: Contribute more to privet projects.
-- Fun fact: I love to draw and paint, sculpt, program (of course) play the piano and make origami.

 #### credits:

-- writen and owned by:
+- writen and owned by: Shahaf Frank-Shapir
-  Shahaf Frank-Shapir

-- all the rights are saved for:
+- all the rights are saved for: Shahaf Frank-Shapir
-  Shahaf Frank-Shapir

-- program version:
-  1.7.3

-- programming language:
-  python 3.9.12 (100%)
+- programming language: python 3.9.12 (100%)

 before we start
 ---------------